Social Anxiety in Children and Youth: Information for Parents and Caregivers

 If you are concerned that your child may have problems with social anxiety, then take your child to the doctor.
 It is important for the doctor to make make sure that there are no medical conditions contributing to the anxiety.
 The doctor can then help with any referrals to more specialized mental health services or professionals in the community, such as a psychologist.

 Typical treatments for social anxiety include:

-1. Cognitive behavioral therapy (CBT), which helps people overcome social anxiety through a variety of cognitive and behavioral techniques.
+1. Cognitive-behavioural therapy (CBT), which helps people overcome social anxiety through a variety of cognitive and behavioural techniques.
 Techniques used in CBT include:

 a.
 Cognitive restructuring: learning to think in a different and more positive way about other people and about oneself.
 Many people with social anxiety feel that they are not good at anything and that they will always fail, so there is no point in trying.